-Kevin Werbach is a leading expert on the business, legal, and public policy implications of emerging technologies such as broadband, blockchain, and big data.
+Kevin Werbach is a leading expert on the business, legal, and public policy implications of emerging technologies such as blockchain and cryptocurrencies, gamification, and artificial intelligence.

-Werbach is the First Pacific Company Prorfessor, Professor of Legal Studies and Business Ethics at The Wharton School, University of Pennsylvania, and founder of Supernova Group, a technology consulting and events firm.
+Werbach is the First Pacific Company Prorfessor, Professor of Legal Studies and Business Ethics, and department chair, at The Wharton School, University of Pennsylvania.
+He also founded Supernova Group, a technology consulting and events firm.
 A longtime thought leader in communications and internet policy, he served on the Obama Administration’s Presidential Transition Team, and was an expert advisor on broadband issues at both the Federal Communications Commission and the US Department of Commerce.
-He is a pioneer in emerging fields such as gamification (applying digital game design principles to business), algorithmic accountability, and blockchain governance.
-With his current focus on the business and legal implications of distributed ledger technology, he heads the Cryptoregulation initiative of the Zicklin Center for Business Ethics Research, bringing together regulators, experts, and business leaders from around the world.
+He is a pioneer in emerging areas such as applying digital game design principles to business, algorithmic accountability, and blockchain governance.
+With his current focus on the business and legal implications of distributed ledger technology, he heads the Whartn Blockchain and Digital Asset Project.

-Werbach is the author of The Blockchain and the New Architecture of Trust (MIT Press, 2018), co-author of For the Win: How Game Thinking Can Revolutionize Your Business (Wharton School Press, 2012), and editor of After the Digital Tornado: Networks, Algorithms, Humanity (Cambridge University Press, forthcoming 2020).
-Nearly half a million students worldwide have registered for his top-rated Coursera Massive Open Online Course (MOOC), and he was named Wharton’s first-ever “Iron Prof” for his research.
+Werbach is the author of The Blockchain and the New Architecture of Trust (MIT Press, 2018), co-author of For the Win: The Power of Gamification (Wharton School Press, updated edition 2020), and editor of After the Digital Tornado: Networks, Algorithms, Humanity (Cambridge University Press, 2020).
+Over 500,000 students worldwide have registered for his top-rated Coursera Massive Open Online Course (MOOC), and he was named Wharton’s first-ever “Iron Prof” for his research.

 Prior to joining the Wharton faculty, Werbach was the editor of Release 1.0, a renowned technology report for senior executives, and co-organizer, with Esther Dyson, of the annual PC Forum conference.
 Before that, he served as Counsel for New Technology Policy at the FCC during the Clinton Administration.
 Called “one of the few policy wonks who really got it” by Wired, he helped develop the U.S. Government’s e-commerce policies, and authored Digital Tornado, the first comprehensive analysis of the implications of the Internet on telecommunications.